CZ-NIC/knot-resolver/daemon/bindings/net.rst

    possible workarounds, see
    https://gitlab.labs.nic.cz/knot/knot-resolver/issues/445

-It can also be useful if you want to use the Knot DNS with the `dnsproxy module`_ to have both resolver and authoritative server running on the same machine.
+It can also be useful if you want to use the Knot DNS authoritative server with the `dnsproxy module`_ to have both resolver and authoritative server running on the same machine.
+This is not recommended configuration but it can be done like this:

 .. code-block:: none